 Diligence is key because– spoiler alert– you’re going to fall off the wagon—more than once.
 Like I’ve mentioned above, all it takes is one unexpected expense to throw your budget into turmoil.
 And I know how discouraging that can be when you’ve dedicated hours to pruning your budget spreadsheet.

 First things first: don’t panic.
-Build your emergency fund, which is not as scary as it sounds.
+Build your emergency fund by learning how to save $1,000 fast, which is not as scary as it sounds.
 Empty those closets: any handbags you haven’t used?
 Shoes you haven’t worn in a year?
 Holiday gifts that were never removed from the shrink wrap?
 Gear up to sell these things online, and build a few hundred bucks of cushion in your bank account.
 When the next unexpected bill hits, you can pull from your emergency fund instead of burying the expense on a credit card.

 Once you’re ready to unpack where you are, how you got here, and how to climb your way out, My online Crush Your Debt course is a great place to start.
 Remember, you are not alone, and this is something you can work through.